polipones/pod-hugo-main-website/content/services/pc-room-and-club-printer/index.en.md

 In order to use the printer a credit needs to be payed.
 Credit can be raised via e-mail agreement.

+In order to start printing on our printer, you have to contact one of administrators of PC room ([Contacts page]({{< ref "/contacts#directors-head-office" >}})).

+After registration, you can login to web interface of print system: <https://printer.pod.cvut.cz>.
+To check printing credit you can login to your virtual wallet: <https://payments.printer.pod.cvut.cz/payment-system/customer/login>.

 ### Important reminder

 Do not forget the fact that the printer prints coloured pages primarily, if you need to print monochromatic, you need to have it set correctly. **Photography print is prohibited.**